-Offering no cost infant and early childhood mental health consultation services, supports and resources for all early learning and care providers in California
+Offering no-cost infant and early childhood mental health consultation services, supports, and resources for all child care and early education providers in California

-The California Infant and Early Childhood Mental Health Consultation (IECMHC) Network delivers consultation services, resources, and training activities for child care and early education center-based program staff, family child care providers, and family, friend, and neighbor caregivers.
+The California Infant and Early Childhood Mental Health Consultation (IECMHC) Network delivers consultation services, supports, resources, and training activities for center-based early learning and care program staff, family child care home providers, and family, friend, and neighbor caregivers.

 Family, Friend, and Neighbor (FFN) Consultation